nurre/QTLaaS/README.md

 ## Setup details

 1. Setup up at least 3 nodes, one for the Ansible Master, one for the Spark Master, and at least one for the Spark Worker.
-2. Install Ansible using the bash script in the file: ansible_install.sh.
+2. Install Ansible using the bash script in the file: `ansible_install.sh`.
 3. Add the IP-address/hostnames of Spark Master and Spark Worker to `/etc/hosts` in Ansible Master node.